-Fit and forget with a solar panels installation
+Fit and forget with solar panels

-Contrary to popular belief, the decision to buy has not been spoiled by ‘generous’ companies giving away ‘free’ solar panels, but has been helped by a fear of escalating energy prices in the future.
-The ‘free solar panels’ era is coming to an end simply because the demand is so overwhelming and un-sustainable in the long-term.
+Contrary to popular belief, the decision to buy has not been spoiled by ‘generous’ companies giving away ‘free’ solar panels but has been helped by a fear of escalating energy prices in the future.
+The ‘free solar panels’ era is coming to an end simply because the demand is so overwhelming and unsustainable in the long-term.

 The underlying reason for this stampede for solar panel technology, which began in 2008, is the realisation in many homes and businesses that the golden era of cheap energy is a thing of the past.
 You don’t need a crystal ball to predict that energy bills will continue to climb relentlessly year upon year.

 The feed-in tariff will continue to reward new adopters of solar technology and people can simply sit back and see their investment reap the rewards over the coming years, as traditional fuel prices continue to rise.